micmejia/bible-dump/NKJV/Mark/Mark 4.md

 But He was in the stern, asleep on a pillow.
 And they awoke Him and said to Him, "Teacher, do You not care that we are perishing?"

 ###### 39
-Then He arose and rebuked the wind, and said to the sea, "Peace,[^g] be still!"
+Then He arose and rebuked the wind, and said to the sea, "Peace, be still!"
 And the wind ceased and there was a great calm.

 ###### 40
 But He said to them, "Why are you so fearful?
-How[^h] _is it_ that you have no faith?"
+How _is it_ that you have no faith?"

 ###### 41
 And they feared exceedingly, and said to one another, "Who can this be, that even the wind and the sea obey Him!"